+The Company has entered into collaborations and licensing agreements with various third parties that, in some cases, may provide for potential future milestone and royalty payments to us (see Note 7 to our financial statements).
 Prior to developing our own programs, we received revenue from services performed under fixed price service contracts that, in some cases, provided for potential milestone and royalty payments to us.
-We did not recognize any revenue from our legacy service contracts for the three months ended March 31, 2023 and 2022.
+We did not recognize any revenue from collaborations, licenses, or our legacy service contracts during the three months ended March 31, 2024 and 2023, respectively.